 – Oscar Wilde, The Importance of Being Earnest: A Trivial Comedy for Serious People

-Small Grey Cat Studio is named in memory of a beloved cat-friend of many years and artistic muse to me.
+Small Grey Cat Studio is named in memory of a beloved cat-friend and artistic muse to me.
 That’s him in the photograph.

 About the Landscape Paintings